masinism/videopiano/README.md

 * Raspberry Pi 3 or faster

 # Use
-* For non-commercial use only.
+* Free for home use only.
 * Contact www.masinism.ee for commercial proposals.